-In his final season at Western Oregon (2013), Tapasa coached Marcus Cuellar to all-Great Northwest Athletic Conference honors.
-The team posted a 7-4 overall record and averaged 30.4 points per game.
-In 2012, Tapasa had two offensive lineman named all-GNAC comprised of Cuellar and Alex Jones.
+In his final season at Western Oregon (2013), the team posted a 7-4 overall record and averaged 30.4 points per game.

-Along with coaching his primary position group, Tapasa has also been responsible for the long snappers for all but one season of his coaching career.
+Along with coaching his primary position group, Tapasa has also been responsible for the long snappers, punters and kickers for all but one season of his coaching career.

 Prior to joining the collegiate coaching ranks, Tapasa spent time serving as an assistant football coach at Sunset High School in Portland, Ore., and at Estacada (Ore.)
 High School.